JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 </div>

+Gaussian clouds are common benchmark structures in statistics and machine learning, used in clustering, classification, and anomaly detection, with applications in image segmentation, speech recognition, and forensic analysis [@geoffrey2000].

 #### Linear

 The `gen_longlinear(n, p)` function generates a high-dimensional dataset representing a long linear structure with noise.
 Each variable is formed as $X_i = \text{scale}_i \cdot (0,1,\dots,n{-}1 + \epsilon) + \text{shift}_i$, where $\text{scale}\_i \sim U(-10, 10)$ determines the orientation of the line in each dimension, $\text{shift}\_i \sim U(-300, 300)$ offsets the line to separate dimensions, and $\epsilon \sim N(0, (0.03n)^2)$ introduces Gaussian noise.